Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 weatherManager.tell(new WeatherManager.ComparePredictionRequest(0L, "Eindhoven"), ActorRef.noSender());
 {% endhighlight %}

-We first create the weatherManager actor using the factory function we saw earlier.
-Now notice that the ActorRef it returns is a reference to the actor.
+We first create the `WeatherManager` actor using the factory function we saw earlier.
+Now notice that the `ActorRef` it returns is a reference to the actor.
 This reference is special in that Akka will automatically replace it when the actor is replaced (mainly when a new instance is restarted on failure).

 We call the `tell()` function to send a request message to the actor.
 When run we receive the following output:

-`[INFO] [09/19/2017 09:58:44.080] [weather-akka.actor.default-dispatcher-3]`
+> `[INFO] [09/19/2017 09:58:44.080] [weather-akka.actor.default-dispatcher-3]`
+>

-`[akka://weather/user/weather-manager] requestId: 0: Requested weather prediction for Eindhoven.`
+> `[akka://weather/user/weather-manager] requestId: 0: Requested weather prediction for Eindhoven.`

-Because the `WeatherManager` runs in its own thread, the main app is never blocked.
+Because the `WeatherManager` runs in its own thread, the app is never blocked.
 The thread it’s run on can be seen in the logs (`dispatcher-3`).
 We can also see the address of the actor that printer the message (`akka://weather/user/weather-manager`).
 When connecting the http services Akka provides, we can even send messages to actors between JVM’s via the akka protocol.

-One problem we face is that messages can only be send between actors, meaning that we cannot receive replies from our main class.
-When we send the `ComparePredictionRequest` from our main class we didn't provide a sending actor (`Actor.noRef()`) so we can't receive any responses in our `Main` class due to the lack of a mailbox of the `Main` class.
+One problem we face is that messages can only be send between actors, meaning that we cannot receive replies from our `Main` class.
+When we send the `ComparePredictionRequest` from our `Main` class we didn't provide a sending actor (`Actor.noRef()`) so we can't receive any responses in our `Main` class due to the lack of a mailbox.
 This means that the response message should be send via a (blocking) method call to the main class.
 These situations, where multiple threads must run the same code, should be avoided at all cost.
 This is exactly why we designed the `WeatherManager` to finish handling this message (by printing its return value).

 Let’s continue our example by creating the actor that will run the tasks.
 Our task of fetching the predicted and actual weather will be executed by the children of the `PredictionCompareTask` actor.